solonovamax/BeaconOverhaulReloaded/src/main/resources/assets/beaconoverhaul/lavender/entries/guidebook/beacon_structure.md

 ;;;;;

-Beacons can have several tiers.
+Beacons have multiple tiers:

 The higher the tier, the more effects you gain access to.
-Constructing a larger beacon has the additional benefit of making your effects more powerful, through longer durations, and higher effect levels.
+Constructing a larger beacon has the additional benefit of making your effects more powerful, through longer durations, higher effect levels, and a larger range.

 ;;;;;